< Back to blog

 1. Method

-If you’re a small business hesitant to jump into a full-fledged ERP, Method is an excellent option for you.
+If you’re a small business hesitant to jump into a full-fledged ERP, Method is your best option.

-Method is a powerful automation tool that integrates deeply with your QuickBooks or Xero account to connect your accounting and customer data.
+It’s a powerful automation tool that integrates deeply with QuickBooks or Xero to connect your accounting and customer data.
+That means no more worrying about double data entry.

 • Lead and customer management.